Core Concepts

 |---|---|---|---|

-| Access Token | JWT | Authorize API requests | Short-lived (minutes to hours) |
+| Access token | JWT | Authorize API requests (Bearer token) | Short — minutes to hours |

-| ID Token | JWT | Identify the authenticated user | Short-lived |
+| ID token | JWT | Identify the authenticated user to the app | Short |

-| Refresh Token | Opaque | Obtain new access tokens | Long-lived (days to months) |
+| Refresh token | Opaque | Exchange for new access tokens without re-prompting the user | Long — days to months |

-| Authorization Code | Opaque | Exchange for tokens (one-time use) | Very short-lived (minutes) |
+| Authorization code | Opaque | One-time code exchanged for tokens at the /token endpoint | Very short — minutes |

-| Device Code | Opaque | Device flow polling | Minutes |
+| Device code | Opaque | Device-flow polling code | Minutes |

-Authentication Flows
+Authentication flows

-| Flow | Best For | Description |
+| Flow | Best for | Description |

 |---|---|---|

-| Authorization Code | Web apps | Redirect-based, most secure for server apps |
+| Authorization Code | Server-rendered web apps | Browser redirect to LumoAuth, code exchanged server-side for tokens |

-| Authorization Code + PKCE | SPAs, mobile | Same as above with code verifier for public clients |
+| Authorization Code + PKCE | SPAs, mobile apps | Same as above, plus a PKCE code verifier so a stolen code is useless |

-| Client Credentials | M2M | Service-to-service without user context |
+| Client Credentials | Service-to-service | No user involved; the service authenticates with its own credentials |

-| Device Authorization | CLI, IoT | Displays a code for the user to enter on another device |
+| Device Authorization | CLIs, smart TVs | Device shows a short code; the user enters it on a second device |

-| Refresh Token | All | Exchange a refresh token for new access/ID tokens |
+| Refresh Token | All | Exchange a refresh token for a new access/ID token |

 Dashboard

-The main overview page with key metrics and recent activity.
+Overview page with key metrics and recent activity.

-Applications (Developer)
+Applications (developer)

 - Configure SAML service providers